csbaxter/nestlabs/scratch_reflection/README.md

 ## How to Submit

-Execute the below, logging in with your GitHub username and password when prompted.
+Execute the line of code below in your terminal, logging in with your GitHub username and password when prompted.
 For security, you’ll see asterisks (*) instead of the actual characters in your password.

 submit50 cs50nestm/checks/2019/scratch_reflection_2019